 Last week The Guardian published an article on the best apps for toddlers, it’s a top 10 of toddler App’s for the iphone.
 Obviously, there is a debate as to whether it’s appropriate for toddlers and iphones to mix.
-I have an iphone (which I love) sometimes my son uses my iphone, not for texting nursery to say he’s not coming, but for the apps.
+I have an iphone (which I love) sometimes my son uses my iphone, , but for the apps.
 Apps for those not in the know are various Applications that you can download to your iphone to add to its facilities, for example there is a Twitter App and a various Supermarket Apps in fact there are millions of Apps.
 I don’t have a problem with my toddler, occasionally, playing with my iphone as often it’s to my benefit.
 Picture the following scenario:

 “Mummy”.
 In a long and drawn out voice.

 Me: “I’m just packing this food and paying the lady at the checkout, honey (slightly exasperated voice).
 Why don’t you look at this book”.

 Me: “Here’s my iphone sweetie…let’s find something to play with”.

 I think there is a time and a place.

 I would say that toddlers, iphones and concrete are not a great combination and to be avoided.
 The iphone always seems to get ‘dropped’ whenever the toddler is stood on concrete.

 These are the four apps we love the most, at the moment:

 My Coloring Book (free).
 Often freebies are loaded with adverts that pop up all over the place, not this one.
 It’s really simple, the App contains 37 drawings and you tap wheel select your colour and then where ever you touch is coloured with your selection.